This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

-We love travelling.
-We have always enjoyed discovering new places, encountering new people, admiring new views and leaning about other cultures.
-And we used to dream of going on a trip with a caravan, all the way to Japan.
+We used to dream of going on a trip with a caravan, all the way to Japan.
 Yes, through all the Asia!
 Obviously, this was just a dream, but it was a nice thing to think about especially when we were tired and a holiday seemed too far away.

-After moving to London and after, 2 years later, buying a car, we started travelling throughout the south and east of UK and we fell in love with the geography of this part of the country.
-And we also noticed and then learned that camping is quite a very common thing to do around here, therefore there are lots and lots of camping sites, all sorts of and in all sorts of places.
-So we started to dream of travelling throughout UK in a motorhome (which seems easier than by tent when you have 2 small kids).
+After moving to London and buying a car two years later, we started travelling throughout the south and east of the UK.
+We fell in love with the geography of this part of the country.
+And we also noticed and then learned that camping with kids is quite a very common thing to do around here.
+There are lots and lots of camping sites, all types and in all sorts of places.
+So we started to dream of travelling throughout UK in a motorhome.

 And what’s the next thing you do when you want to travel with a motor home?
 You start to look for one.
 Therefore, that’s exactly what we did.